-Before we talk about the quick ratio and current ratio, it helps to understand the terms involved in the calculation.
-Understanding these terms clearly will help you make correct calculations when you calculate your liquidity ratios.
+Before we talk about the quick and current ratios, it helps to understand the terms involved in the calculation.
+Understanding these terms will help you make the correct calculations.

 Current liabilities: These are short-term debts due in less than one year, such as:

 - Dividends due to investors

 - Accounts payable (money due to vendors for purchases)

 For most companies, Accounts Payable is the largest source of short-term liability.
 These invoices typically have terms ranging from net thirty to net sixty days from receipt of the invoice.

 Liquidity: The amount of cash (or convertible cash equivalents) available on the company's balance sheet.

 Short-term liabilities: Debts a company owes that are due within one year from the date of issue.

 Long-term liabilities: Debts a company owes that are due more than a year from the date of issue.

 Long-term liabilities are often paid in installments (like a bank loan), and the current due portion of the debt is listed separately on the balance sheet for accuracy.

 Solvency: Holding quick assets that exceed liabilities and having the financial ability to pay debts.